Learn-Together-Pro/ComputerScience/dbms/concepts.md

 > **Update Anomalies**

 Occurs when changes to data in one row of a table require multiple rows of data to be updated to maintain consistency.
 This problem arises in databases where the same piece of data is stored redundantly in multiple places.
 For example, if an employee's address is stored in multiple records because they are associated with multiple projects, updating the address in one record requires updating it in all other records as well.
 Failure to do so results in inconsistent data, which is an update anomaly.

-> **Anomaly of False Rows**

-Occurs when decomposed table does not join in the original table, but gives false rows, redundant rows which were not present in the original table.

 ## Anomalies and Software Design Princpiles Analogies